Health Promotion Operations Division Strategic Mission:

 - Evaluate programs using outcome based metrics resulting in evidenced based programming and allocation of resources.

-The CHPC supports the health and resiliency of our Soldiers, Family Members and Civilians in the installation and tactical environments.
-Further, the CHPC facilitates and shapes the standardization of programs and processes to ensure that resource utilization is focused on improving the resiliency of the Total Army.
+The CR2C supports the health and resiliency of our Soldiers, Family Members and Civilians in the installation and tactical environments.
+Further, the CR2C facilitates and shapes the standardization of programs and processes to ensure that resource utilization is focused on improving the resiliency of the Total Army.

-- CHPCs elevate and prioritize public health status, targets and standards, ensure strategic integration of R2, and shift the paradigm from reaction to prevention.
+- CR2Cs elevate and prioritize public health status, targets and standards, ensure strategic integration of R2, and shift the paradigm from reaction to prevention.

-- CHPCs assure resources are clearly aligned to strategic goals, provide consistency in approach and accountability, and integrate health promotion into the operational environment.
+- CR2Cs assure resources are clearly aligned to strategic goals, provide consistency in approach and accountability, and integrate health promotion into the operational environment.

-The CHPC integrates activities and disciplines that result in:
+The CR2C integrates activities and disciplines that result in:

 - Implementation of the full scope of AR 600-63 in the community